The ThinCats ISA is coming soon

 You could earn a projected return of 7-8%* tax-free with the ThinCats ISA

-Investing can soon be done inside a tax-free wrapper in a brand new ThinCats ISA account, meaning that all returns through this account will be tax-free.
-You can register your interest below and we will let you know when the ThinCats ISA is launched.
+Investing can soon be done inside a tax-free wrapper through a ThinCats ISA account, meaning that all returns through this account will be tax-free.
+You can register your interest below and we will let you know when the ThinCats ISA is launched, which we anticipate will be early in the 2018/19 tax year.
 Investors will be invited to open a ThinCats ISA in the order that they registered, with existing clients given priority.

 The ThinCats ISA is an Innovative Finance ISA.
 In 2016 the UK government introduced a new type of Individual Savings Account – The Innovative Finance ISA (IFISA).
 This type of ISA enables you to invest your money via a peer to peer lending platform, such as ThinCats, although only by platforms that have been fully authorised by the Financial Conduct Authority (FCA) and approved by HMRC.
 Other types of ISA – such as the Stocks and Shares ISA – do not permit you to invest via a peer to peer lending platform.